A Shoelace for the Wedding

 - Compatibility with our desire to have children.
 Getting married either before the first fertility tests or with a child who is at least two years old.
 In other words: very soon or not for at least three years.

 - For me, spending part of the weekend where we first got to know each other four years ago.
-In our home state.
+In our home region.

 - Celebrating in the spring or summer.

-However, our decision to get married at the end of 2024 was too spontaneous, and Teutschenthal Castle had no weekends available in 2025.
+However, our decision to get married came only at the end of 2024 – too spontaneous, and Schloss Teutschenthal had no weekends available in 2025.
 Even the dates for 2026 were largely booked.

 Therefore, a big celebration would mean having to wait.
 Neither of us wanted that.

-The solution: a small wedding with our families in 2025 and a grand life celebration a few years later.
+The solution: a small wedding with our families in 2025 and a grand life celebration a few years later, which our friends would join.
 This approach also fulfilled my wish to celebrate at the place where Julia and I met.

 In Leipzig, civil wedding registrations are assigned at specific intervals.
 For a December 2024 registration, the interval fell in the spring of 2025 – perfect!
 We booked one of the last available slots just in time – for the morning of May 17, 2025.